HelenHelene/eportfolio/SSD/SSD_Unit04_Seminar.md

 # Programming language concepts: Programming exercises – recursion and regex

 ## Requirement
-Please note that the Jupyter Notebook environment is available in Codio for you to carry out these activities.
 This week there are two programming exercises that will help you understand two valuable language concepts – **recursion and regex**.

 ## Recursion